Get Your Emotional Support Animal Letter Online

 These items are considered optional accessories and carry no legal standing under federal or state ESA laws.
 You may use them for personal convenience, but they do not grant additional rights or protections.

-What Should I Do If My Landlord Rejects My Valid ESA Letter?
+What Should I Do If My Landlord Rejects My Valid ESA Documentation?

 1. If your landlord rejects your valid ESA letter, follow these steps: